AdobeDocs/experience-platform.en/help/destinations/catalog/data-management/zeta-marketing-platform.md

 ---
 title: Zeta Marketing Platform
-description: The Zeta Marketing Platform, henceforth ZMP, is a cloud-based system with the tools to help you acquire, grow, and retain customers more efficiently, powered by intelligence (proprietary data and AI).
+description: The Zeta Marketing Platform (ZMP) is a cloud-based system which helps you acquire, grow, and retain customers more efficiently, powered by intelligence (proprietary data and AI).
 For more details, refer to [Zeta Global](https://zetaglobal.com/).

 ---